indradb/indradb/README.md

 A graph database written in rust.
 This software is in the alpha state.

-IndradB consists of a GraphQL server and an underlying library.
+IndraDB consists of a GraphQL server and an underlying library.
 Most users would use the GraphQL server, which, for convenience, is available as pre-compiled binaries as releases.
 But if you're a rust developer that wants to embed a graph database directly in your application, you can use the [library](https://github.com/indradb/indradb/tree/master/lib).

 ## Features